 Early Life

 Jack Lynn Cockwell was born on January 12, 1941, in East London, South Africa.
-He attended Selborne College and later pursued higher education, earning a Bachelor of Commerce and a Master of Commerce from the University of Cape Town.
+His family moved to Cape Town in 1960.
+He attended Selborne College and graduated in 1958.
+Cockwell graduated with a Bachelor of Commerce in 1964 and a Master of Commerce in 1966 from the University of Cape Town.

 Rise to Success